 Instrument Lights

 The navigation light switch must be on for the instrument lights to function.
-The \blacktriangle and \blacktriangledown on the tachometer control the instrument lighting intensity.
+The \triangle and ∇ on the tachometer control the instrument lighting intensity.

 Press \blacktriangle to increase the light intensity.
 Press \blacktriangledown to decrease the light intensity.